ecadlabs/taquito/docs/tutorial.md

 As said earlier, the data to be written to the blockchain is divided into blocks.
 Each block contains a list of operations, and a cryptographic hash (like sha256) of the block is calculated.
 The hash is a short string that uniquely identifies the block.
 The hash of the previous block is also stored in the block.
 So the blocks are effectively making a chain, hence the name "blockchain".

 This chaining has an interesting property: if you change the data in a block, the hash of the block will change.
 Because the hash of this block is stored in the next block, the hash of the next block will also change, and now you have to change the hash of all blocks after that.
 This feels like branching out another chain from the block you changed.
-The two branches will never meet again.
+Your branch will never reconcile with the original, unmodified chain.

 This also has another interesting property: if you want to make sure that you agree with another computer on the entire contents of the blockchain, you just need to compare the hashes of the last blocks.
-If the hashes are the same, you agree on the entire contents of the blockchain.
+If the hashes are the same, you agree on the entire contents of the blockchain before that block.

 This is fine as long as all computers agree on the hash.
 But what if an attacker wants to advertise the wrong block?
 The network needs a way to establish a "majority" of votes.
 So that the "honest" nodes can still agree on the correct block even if some nodes are dishonest.
 This is done using a "consensus algorithm".

-The old school "Proof of Work" consensus algorithm was introduced with Bitcoin.
+We need to make it hard for an attacker to dominate the honest votes.
+If every node on the network had the same vote, the attacker could just create a lot of nodes and vote for the wrong block.
+So we need a way to have some voting power that favours real majority.

+When Bitcoin was invented, it used a consensus algorithm called "Proof of Work".
 In this algorithm, the computers compete to solve a puzzle.
 The first computer to solve the puzzle gets to create the next block.
 If an attacker manages to beat the rest of the network on one block, the honest nodes still have a higher chance to find the next block based on the block they agree on.
 So the attacker needs to have more computing power than the rest of the network combined.
-This is very expensive and not practical.
+With a large network like Bitcoin, this is very expensive and not practical.

 While POW is a genius solution, it is also very energy-intensive.
 It is estimated that the Bitcoin network uses as much energy as the entire country of Argentina.
 This is not sustainable.